A Special Note to Send to Your Parents and Families

 - How did you feel when you created your art?

 - What is your favorite part of your art?
 Why?

 - Who else was making art next to you?
 What did you talk about while you both created?

-Your children‘s brains develop rapidly and they may not yet have the words to fully express the complexity of what they understand and think.
+Your children‘s brains develop rapidly and she may not yet have the words to fully express the complexity of what she understands and thinks.
 But art is a window into the mind.
-Use the art they bring home as a way to understand how they are making meaning and gaining knowledge from all the sights and sounds they experience in a day.
+Use the art she brings home as a way to understand how she is making meaning and gaining knowledge from all the sights and sounds she experiences in a day.